LeoSanchez89/Computer-Architecture/README.md

 - [ ] Add the timer interrupt to the LS-8 emulator
 - [ ] Add the keyboard interrupt to the LS-8 emulator
 - [ ] Write an LS-8 assembly program to draw a curved histogram on the screen

+## Sprint Q's

+1. The CALL instruction doesn't allow you to pass any arguments.
+What are some ways to effectively get arguments to a subroutine?

+Add them to the Stack in RAM

+2. What's the result of bitwise-AND between `0b110` and `0b011`?

+0b010

+3. Convert the 8-bit binary number 0bXXXXXXXX (PM's choice) to hex.

+0b00001010 -> 0x0A